 NIH Healthcare Facilities Facial Covering Requirements

 Healthcare facilities and locations with healthcare support activities have elevated safety needs and must maintain the use of facial coverings at all times, even when a site is in low or medium based on CDC community levels (see below).
+The Safer Federal Workforce Taskforce also mandates all government operated buses require masks.
 The NIH has designated the following facilities as subject to the facial covering requirements for healthcare facilities, due to the direct presence of patients or the integral functions they serve that directly impact healthcare operations:

 - The entire Building 10 complex (CC, ACRF, CRC, etc.)